paleobiotechnology/EMN001_Paleofuran/06-figures_tables/README.md

 - `FigureS_ASMB02.pdf`: Supplementary figure summarising the results of the evaluation of the *de novo* assembly performance with respect to the contig lengths
 - `FigureS_ASMB03.pdf`: Supplementary figure summarising the results of pyDamage on contig level
+- `FigureS_ASMB04.pdf`: Supplementary figure summarising the quality estimates of the MAGs refined by metaWRAP estimated using checkM, BUSCO, and GUNC